howardisaacson/Intro-to-Astro-2021/Week1_Intro_unix_python/README.md

 * We will periodicially ask you to post questions, reply to other students' questions, etc. on Piazza.
 * Make sure you familiarize yourself with the Piazza platform this week.

+## Writing Prompt (5-7 mins):
+* What are your goals for this course?
+* What topics in astronomy interest you? e.g. astrobiology, exoplanets, dark energy, black holes, etc.

+## Assignment of students to mentors
+* On the google doc, check to see who your mentor is.
+This will be your primary point of contact for the rest of the course.

 ## Assignments for Week 1